kuropeter/spotipy-api/README.md

 ---

-# 🎧 Apple Music Top 100 African Songs Data Extraction Project
+# 🎧 Extracting Spotify Playlist using Spotipy-API

 This project involves extracting and analyzing data from the **Top 100 African Songs** playlist using the Spotify Web API.
 The extracted data will be used for further visualization, analysis, and the development of a music prediction model and dashboards.